lovelaced/matrix-helper-scripts/wiki/kickusers/Kick_Users.md

 # kickusers.py

-This is a script to kick all users from a room, for instance before deleting it
+This is a script to kick all users from a room, for instance before deleting it.